1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-The T3M-4 cell line has several valuable applications in the field of human pancreatic cancer research.
-Firstly, it can be used to identify the gene profile of human pancreas carcinoma, enabling the analysis of oncogene activation as well as aberrant expression and epigenetic changes of genes specific to pancreatic cancer.
+The T3M-4 cell line offers multiple applications in the field of human pancreatic cancer research.
+Firstly, it can be used to identify the gene profile of human pancreas carcinoma, supporting analysis of oncogene activation as well as aberrant expression and epigenetic changes of genes specific to pancreatic cancer.
 This aids in understanding the molecular mechanisms underlying the disease.
-Additionally, T3M-4 cells serve as a useful tool for evaluating the anti-tumor potential of antibodies or drugs, facilitating the development of novel therapeutic strategies for treating human pancreatic cancer.
+Additionally, T3M-4 cells serve as a useful tool for evaluating the anti-tumor potential of antibodies or drugs, aiding the development of new therapeutic strategies for treating human pancreatic cancer.
 By assessing the efficacy of different treatments, researchers can advance the search for effective therapies targeting this challenging malignancy.

 Approximately 1-2 ×10^4 cells/cm².